 Biotin is a vitamin that belongs to the “B complex vitamins” group.
 It’s also sometimes referred to as vitamin H. Like other B vitamins, biotin helps your body to convert food into energy.
 Having healthy amounts of biotin is associated with having glossy hair, glowing skin, and sturdy nails.
 Biotin is also essential for pregnancy, and it’s included in many prenatal vitamins.
-Biotin has also been found to promote a healthy and well-functioning liver.
+Biotin to promote a healthy and well-functioning liver.

-Biotin can interact with some medications, but it’s been found to be generally nontoxic for people that are regularly exposed to it.
+Biotin can interact with some medications, but to be generally nontoxic for people that are regularly exposed to it.
 You can purchase biotin supplements in health food stores and at the pharmacy, but you can also increase your biotin intake through your diet.
 Keep reading for a list of foods that contain biotin.

 Biotin is present in egg yolks.
 Egg yolks should always be cooked before they are consumed, although heat preparation will decrease the amount of biotin you’re getting.
 Because of the function biotin serves in the development of an embryo, it makes sense that egg yolks are one of the most biotin-rich things you can eat.